vartanbeno/go-reddit/README.md

 ### Read-Only Mode

-The global `DefaultClient` variable is a valid, read-only client with limited access to the Reddit API, much like a logged out user.
-You can initialize your own via `NewReadonlyClient`:
+The `DefaultClient` method returns a valid, read-only client with limited access to the Reddit API, much like a logged out user.
+You can initialize your own and configure it further using options via `NewReadonlyClient`:

 ```go
 client, _ := reddit.NewReadonlyClient()